maxpatiiuk/typesafe-reducer/README.md

   | LoadingState;
   | MainState;

-// Let's do something similar for all the posible actions: type LoadedAction = Action<'LoadedAction', {
+// Let's do something similar for all the possible actions: type LoadedAction = Action<'LoadedAction', {
   readonly data: string[];
 }>;